AlanHohn/alanhohn.github.io/conversational-git/chapter-01.md

 [svnbook]:http://svnbook.red-bean.com/

-I'm calling this book "Conversational Git" both because I'm looking for a conversational style and because, when learning a new language, a key goal is to be "conversational" -- able to make basic small talk, even if not quite a native speaker.
+I'm calling this book "Conversational Git" both because I'm aiming for a conversational style and because, when learning a new language, a key goal is to be "conversational" -- able to make basic small talk, even if not quite a native speaker.

 Because I wrote this book in a conversational style, it's verbose (like me!) and breezy.
 So I hope it's a quick read.
-I do include a bunch of git commands in here.
+I do include a bunch of Git commands in here.
 If you choose to follow along running those commands, you'll need to be consistent because some later things are based on some earlier things.
-But I tried to write it in such a way that you can just "get" what the commands are doing from the context, so don't feel like you have to follow along to follow along, if you get my meaning.
+However, when I read tutorials or books like this, I hate having to follow along typing commands, so I tried to write in such a way that you can just "get" what the commands are doing from the context.
+So don't feel like you have to follow along to follow along, if you get my meaning.

 Why Not
 -------

 I'm not writing this book to argue against Subversion in favor of Git.
 Like I said, I've used Subversion heavily for many years, and I still advocate for it when people are looking for version control tools.
+Where I compare Subversion and Git, it's an attempt to discuss tradeoffs from the perspective of someone who likes both tools but tends to use Git by preference.

+I'm also not writing this book to advocate for Git versus Mercurial or Bazaar.
+I'm not qualified to write that book.

-I also am not writing this book to refute people's complaints about Git.
-In fact, one of the reasons I wanted to write it is because of Steve Bennett's [10 things I hate about Git][bennett], because I agreed with him!
-Using Git is not pain-free; I just happen to think it's totally worth it.
+Finally, I am not writing this book to refute people's complaints about Git.
+In fact, one of the reasons I wanted to write it is because of Steve Bennett's [10 things I hate about Git][bennett], because I agree with him!
+Using Git is not pain-free; I just happen to think it's worth it.

 [bennett]:http://steveko.wordpress.com/2012/02/24/10-things-i-hate-about-git/